ericrkuo/GameMakerDSL/ExampleInput.md

  * Feature 3: Loops for fireballs
  * - Fireballs come from the rightmost side of the screen/frame, move left, and disappear once they exit the screen
  * - Fireballs take precedence over walls
- * - Loops can be defined to reuse fireballs
-*/
-// TODO change grammar - units and loops changed create fireball 1 trigger every 50 units at y=4
+ * - Fireballs can be re-occurring or can be triggered once the character passes an x-coordinate */ create fireball 1 trigger every 50 units at y=4